Table of Contents

 Are Head Injuries Always Life Threatening?

-Head injuries in children, if life-threatening or not, depends upon the extent and type of the injury.
+Head injuries in children, if life-threatening or not, depending upon the extent and type of the injury.
 Most of the head injuries from playing and falling may not be severe.
 The severity of any head injury may depend upon the area of damage and if the injury involves brain damage or not.

 It’s better not to analyze at home the severity of head injuries in children.
 A small bump or a minor cut without any symptoms may indicate a mild superficial head injury.
 However, serious injuries may be life-threatening, affecting the rest of the child’s movement and activities.
 Children who experience a serious brain injury may encounter problems in muscular coordination, speech, vision, hearing, etc.